 Here are some other PACS beneficial considerations you should know;

-- PACS system allows you storing standard 2D and 3D images.
+- PACS system allows you to store standard 2D and 3D images.

-- It allows you reducing the number of same images making the data management speedy and efficient.
+- It allows you to reduce the number of the same images making the data management speedy and efficient.

 - It shows you the patient’s radiology history in chronological view.

-- It gives you remote access that means the healthcare practitioners in faraway areas can have easy access to the same data of tele radiology.
+- It gives you remote access which means the healthcare practitioners in faraway areas can have easy access to the same data of tele radiology.

-- It is highly beneficial for hospitals as it improved communication with doctors, boosting the administration in hospital, improves staff retention and such other things.
+- It is highly beneficial for hospitals as it improved communication with doctors, boosts the administration in the hospitals, improves staff retention and such other things.

-- Even if radiologists are the predominate users of PACS, it is now getting incorporated to several other medical fields like pathology, cardiology, oncology, dermatology, nuclear medicine imaging, etc.
+- Even if radiologists are the predominant users of PACS, it is now getting incorporated into several other medical fields like pathology, cardiology, oncology, dermatology, nuclear medicine imaging, etc.

 What are the best PACS systems?

 There are a lot of PACS systems available and this is what makes the decision difficult.
-You are open to various option from many different vendors.
-The best of all the PACS system would be the one that suits all your needs that also impacts over your practice size, the budget limitations and current infrastructure.
+You are open to various options from many different vendors.
+Best of all the PACS system would be the one that suits all your needs that also impacts your practice size, budget limitations, and current infrastructure.

 Following this, it would be great if you get deeper into the options of the PACS system and its vendors for additional information.

-Here are a few PACS system that you can consider.
+Here is a few PACS system that you can consider.

-- This software offers the viewers for more than 50 GB of storage free of cost.
-However, after this, the users can expand its storage and get more features by paying for its monthly subscription that is affordable for just $49.99 per month.
+This software offers the viewers more than 50 GB of storage free of cost.
+However, after this, the users can expand their storage and get more features by paying for its monthly subscription which is affordable at just $49.99 per month.

-- It provides with PACS for all size practices regardless its large or small healthcare systems, research organizations, radiology practices or medical groups.
+It provides PACS for all-size practices regardless its large or small healthcare systems, research organizations, radiology practices, or medical groups.
 You can pay per month basis or per year.
 Also, they offer you the option to try their demo version of services.
-The individual accounts of sharing and viewing the images are free of cost.
+The individual accounts for sharing and viewing the images are free of cost.

-- It is another recommended PACS system that is liable to get integrated to any infrastructure and has super responding customer care.
-It provides you with free of charge demo version.
+It is another recommended PACS system that is liable to get integrated into any infrastructure and has super responding customer care.
+It provides you with free of a charge demo version.
 However, until you do not sign up, it does not let you know about its payment option.

-This PACS system gives you access to both of the storage system that are stand alone image archiving and DICOM storage alongside RIS and PACS integration.
+This PACS system gives you access to both of the storage systems that are stand-alone image archiving and DICOM storage alongside RIS and PACS integration.
 Quickpacs is open to both veterinary and medical centers.
 Their customer support is available 24/7 and offers you free of charge demo.

-The radiology is the one field that has quite interest in the system of PACS.
+Radiology is the one field that has quite an interest in the system of PACS.
 The radiology PACS gets frequently deployed with a RIS.
-It is used for scheduling patient’s appointments and recording the radiology history of patients.
+It is used for scheduling patient appointments and recording the radiology history of patients.
 Whereas, PACS has more focus on image storage and its retrieval.
 PACS system is not just beneficial for radiologists, but it is highly advantageous for all the hospital administrators and referring physicians.